-In my previous post I introduced the concept of hidden-ness.
-I offer this exploration in the hope it will help anyone who feels they are hidden to embrace their hidden-ness, and help anyone who knows someone who is hidden to support them on their journey through hidden-ness.
+In our previous post we introduced the concept of hidden-ness.
+We offered this exploration in the hope it will help anyone who feels they are hidden to embrace their hidden-ness, and help anyone who knows someone who is hidden to support them on their journey through hidden-ness.

 • Hidden-ness is not the same as loneliness.
 It is tempting when hidden to withdraw but it is important at every stage to journey with fellow travellers who may not be able to make it easy for you but who will at least ensure you are never alone.
 If no-one else then the role of Mothers and Fathers (Leaders as Gardeners) is to accompany those who are hidden on their journey through hidden-ness.
 No-one who is hidden should ever be alone.
 If you feel alone reach out to fellow travellers or someone you think could be “mum and dad” to you and whatever you do don’t throw a pity party – however colourful the invitations no-one will show up.